oddbird/css-anchor-positioning/README.md

 - anchors in multi-column layouts
 - dynamically added/removed anchors or targets
 - top layer anchor elements
+- anchor functions used as the fallback value for another anchor function
 - anchor functions assigned to `inset-*` properties or `inset` shorthand property
 - anchor functions assigned to `bottom` or `right` properties on inline targets